tad-lispy/npm-git-install/README.md

 }
 ```

-Obviously replace `*-pacakge-name` and git URLs with values relevant to your project.
+Obviously replace `*-package-name` and git URLs with values relevant to your project.
 URLs has to be in cannonical form (i.e. one that you would provide to `git clone` on command line) - no fancy NPM shortcuts like "user/repo" or "bitbucket:user/repo".
 If you want this, I'm open for PR.
 Actually I started to implement this, but gave up - see `messy-auto-discovery` branch.

 Why
 ---